Tanjung Piai

 Tanjung Piai (Jawi: تنجوڠ ڤياي) is a cape in Pontian District, Johor, Malaysia.
 It is the southernmost point of Peninsular Malaysia and thus the most southern point of mainland Eurasia.
+The only part of Malaysia as a whole that is further south is in Serian Division, the southernmost part of Sarawak.

 The skyline of Singapore is visible across the Johor Strait from the point.
 It features seafood restaurants, perched on wooden jetties that are surrounded by a rugged and rarefied coastline of unspoiled mangrove forests.

-0.33 nautical miles south of the point, at the edge of the dries, is a 15-metre light tower that flashes once every 3 seconds and houses a radar transponder beacon that transmits the Morse letter "M".
+A 15-metre light tower is located 0.33 nautical miles south of the point, at the edge of the dries.
+It flashes once every three seconds and houses a radar transponder beacon that transmits the Morse letter "M".

 Tourism

-Tanjung Piai is a nationally important icon, being one of only five Ramsar sites in Malaysia.
-Tanjung Piai is also an important nature site in Johor, being the 3rd designated park of the Johor National Park Corporation.
-Tanjung Piai has a high socio-economic value for fisheries.
-The site is a destination for ecotourism, attracting 32,360 visitors in 2006.
-The site is located on the southernmost tip of mainland Asia and is listed as a priority site for national ecotourism.
+As the southern tip of mainland Asia, Tanjung Piai is listed as a priority site for national ecotourism being one of only five Ramsar sites in Malaysia.
+Tanjung Piai is also an important nature site in the State of Johor, being the third designated park of the Johor National Park Corporation.
+The site attracted 32,360 visitors in 2006, and also has a high socio-economic value for fisheries.